 How to make Summer Mango Salsa:

 First things first; be sure to pick ripe mangos from the store.
 The best way to tell if a mango is ripe is by its feel and color.
 Visually, the mango should have some yellow, orange, or red coloring on its rind.
-Touch-wise, think of it as picking out an avocado and give the mango a little squeeze.
+Think of it as picking out an avocado; give the mango a little squeeze.
 It should be a little soft and have some give.
 Sometimes, ripe mangos give off a fruity smell around their stems.

 To make the mango salsa, you will only need a few simple ingredients: